How Long To Smoke A Brisket?

 When it comes to smoking briskets, you can help make the smoking time more consistent by purchasing similar-sized briskets and trimming them the same way.
 However, for most people who are smoking for their family and sometimes friends, purchasing briskets that are the same size can be a bit much.

-Now, the range being per pound helps navigate around that.
+Now, the range is based on how many pounds a brisket weighs to help navigate around that.
+So whether you’re smoking a 10-lb brisket or an 18-lb brisket, you can use the same formula.
 However, a thicker brisket may take longer than a bit thinner brisket that weighs the same.
 There can also be differences in the amount of marbling of the brisket that can affect the cooking time as well.

 When Determining The Brisket Smoking Time, Don’t Forget To Hold

-When you are determining when you have to start smoking a brisket and calculating the approximate smoking time, don’t forget to account for holding the brisket in a container after removing it from the smoker.
+When you are determining when you have to start smoking a brisket and calculating the approximate total time for smoking, don’t forget to account for holding the brisket in a container after removing it from the smoker.
 For a full breakdown on resting or holding meat after cooking, check out Jannah Haas’ explanation here

 For a quick refresher, pitmasters “hold” the meat for a length of time for two reasons.
 One is to account for carryover cooking that occurs after removing the meat from the grill or smoker.
 The holding process also allows pitmasters to keep the meat, in this case brisket, warm for serving without having to reheat it or worrying about it dropping into a trouble temperature zone for bacteria, which is under 135F.

-The second reason is to let the protein fibers relax a bit after the cooking process to reabsorb some of the moisture that is separated from the meat.
+The second reason is to let the protein fibers that make up the muscles of the brisket relax a bit after the cooking process to reabsorb some of the moisture (also known as juices) that is separated from the meat.

 Accounting for holding during your calculations for the brisket smoking time helps you be more accurate when deciding when to start smoking the brisket.
 It also helps you account for that carry over so you don’t overcook your meat or serve it too quickly.